o-ran-sc/ric-plt-rtmgr/README.md

 ## Introduction
 __Routing Manager__ is a basic platform service of RIC.
 It is responsible for distributing routing policies among the other platform components and xApps.

+The routing manager has two ways to get the xapp details from xapp manager - httpGetter or httpRESTful.
+In case of httpGetter, the implemented logic periodically queries the xApp Manager component for xApps' list.
+Where in httpRESTful, starts a http server and creates a webhook subscription in xapp manager to update about changes in xapps and waits changed data to arrive on the REST http server.
-The implemented logic periodically queries the xApp Manager component for xApps' list.
-Stores the data then processes it to create routing policies and distributes them to all xApps.
+Either ways, the xapp data received is stored and then processed to create routing policies and distributes them to all xApps.

 The architecture consists of the following five well defined functions:
 * NorthBound Interface (__NBI__): Maintains the communication channels towards RIC manager components
 * Routing Policy Engine (__RPE__): Provides the logic to calculate routing policies